 Guide to Applying

 There are many different types of financial aid out there, but among the most popular, and understandably so, are scholarships.
 In deciding that you’re going to apply for scholarships, you are committing yourself to a time-consuming but beneficial process.
 Aside from the obvious financial payoff, applying for scholarships allows you to discover a little bit more about yourself and just why you’re so unique.
+This page will help you become familiar with the different components of a scholarship application.

 What do selection committees look for?